torplusdev/Wiki_Site/README.md

 # Introduction

+1) Set seed and nickname to .env file

-For run web site run:
+2) For run web site run:

     make up